UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment2.md

-# DC Assignment 2: Design a Logical Model and Advanced SQL
+# Assignment 2: Design a Logical Model and Advanced SQL

 🚨 **Please review our [Assignment Submission Guide](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md)** 🚨 for detailed instructions on how to format, branch, and submit your work.
 Following these guidelines is crucial for your submissions to be evaluated correctly.

 #### Submission Parameters:
-* Submission Due Date: `April 07, 2026`
+* Submission Due Date: `November 12, 2025`
 * Weight: 70% of total grade
 * The branch name for your repo should be: `assignment-two`
 * What to submit for this assignment: